 Once installed and activated, you need to link the plugin with your newsletter provider.
 This is usually done via an API interface.
 The plugins will explain to you during the process exactly how this works and where you can find the necessary information from your provider.

 Once that's done, you can create a form.
 You place it either by code or - a bit easier - by shortcode where you want it to be.
-Some form plugins also come with suitable widgets that you can integrate at the various widget locations within your WordPress site.
+Some form plugins also come with suitable widgets that you can integrate at the various widget locations within your WordPress website.

 When your visitors want to subscribe, they only need to enter their data.
 The plugin transfers everything to your newsletter provider who handles the rest.